s770am/08-css-position/task.md

-# CSS Positioning & Intro to Sass
+# CSS Positioning

+Before we start, lets

+Fork the assignment into you gitHub accounts
+Clone the forked repo into local machine

 This assignment is broken into two parts.
 After doing this assignment, you should have an understanding of: